Dundee Roadrunners

 Results from the first mob match are here or on the Results page.
 DRR won the match 2-0!

-Below are the details for the first ever Dundee Roadruners vs Perth Roadrunners mob match.
+Below are the details for the second ever Dundee Roadruners vs Perth Roadrunners mob match.
 If you'd like to be part of the DRR team, please sign up on TeamApp.
 It's open to all members, including second claim members with a genuine connection to the club (e.g. have recently run a race with DRR, or regularly come to club nights).

 All are very welcome regardless of pace or whether you plan to put 100% effort in on the day, it's meant to be a fun event and having more members turn up generally helps our score anyway.
 It's parkrun, so it's something anyone can do and enjoy being part of the DRR team.
+Last year 70 of our members ran.

-When: Saturday, 15th February, 2025 – gathering from 8:45, race at 9:30, refreshments from 9:50
+When: Saturday, 14th February, 2026 – gathering from 8:45, race at 9:30, refreshments from 9:50

 You will need: